WKB approximation: General connection conditions

+The WKB wavefunction at the classical turning point away from it is approximated by oscillatory sine or cosine function in the classically allowed region, represented in the left and growing or decaying exponentials in the forbidden region, represented in the right.
+The implication follows due to the dominance of growing exponential compared to decaying exponential.
+Thus, the solutions of oscillating or exponential part of wavefunctions can imply the form of wavefunction on the other region of potential as well as at the associated turning point.

+Probability density

 One can then compute the probability density associated to the approximate wave function.
 The probability that the quantum particle will be found in the classically forbidden region is small.
 In the classically allowed region, meanwhile, the probability the quantum particle will be found in a given interval is approximately the fraction of time the classical particle spends in that interval over one period of motion.
 Since the classical particle's velocity goes to zero at the turning points, it spends more time near the turning points than in other classically allowed regions.
 This observation accounts for the peak in the wave function (and its probability density) near the turning points.

 Applications of the WKB method to Schrödinger equations with a large variety of potentials and comparison with perturbation methods and path integrals are treated in Müller-Kirsten.

+Examples in quantum mechanics

+Although WKB potential only applies to smoothly varying potentials, in the examples where rigid walls produce infinities for potential, the WKB approximation can still be used to approximate wavefunctions in regions of smoothly varying potentials.
+Since the rigid walls have highly discontinuous potential, the connection condition cannot be used at these points and the results obtained can also differ from that of the above treatment.

+Bound states for 1 rigid wall

+The potential of such systems can be given in the form: